Please note that the Bylaws were amended at the Fall 2021 Conference.

-(a) authorize the Corporation to purchase and maintain, at the Corporation’s expense, insurance on behalf of the Corporation and others to the extent permitted by law.
+(a) authorize the Society to purchase and maintain, at the Society’s expense, insurance on behalf of the Society and others to the extent permitted by law.

 (b) create any fund of any nature, whether or not under the control of a trustee, or otherwise, to secure any of its indemnification obligations and,

 (c) give other indemnification to the extent not prohibited by statute.

 The Bylaws may be amended at any regular meeting of the Board of Directors or at any special meeting of said Board if notice of the proposed amendments has been included in the notice of such special meeting by the affirmative vote of two-thirds of all the Directors.
 Bylaw amendments made by the Board shall not become effective until ratified by a majority of members in attendance at the next regular membership meeting or at any special meeting if notice of such proposed amendments has been included in the notice of such special meeting.

 Bylaws made by the Directors, including those ratified by the members pursuant to the preceding paragraph, may be amended or repealed by vote of two-thirds of the members at any regular meeting or at any special meeting if notice of such proposed action has been included in the notice of such special meeting.